-Washington, D.C., is now buzzing with various “compromise” proposals to resolve the thorny issue of “net neutrality” and the Federal Communications Commission’s right to implement it.
+Washington, D.C., is buzzing with various “compromise” proposals to resolve “net neutrality” and the Federal Communications Commission’s right to implement it.
 But neutrality is a baby that won’t split.

-In 1996, the Clinton administration and the Congress agreed that the complex, interconnected Internet was fundamentally different from the old Ma Bell phone system, which consisted of one collection of loops that only knew one trick.
-So it deregulated the Internet while perpetuating regulation for the Bell System (in “Title II” of the Telecommunications Act of 1996), or at least for as long as the Bell System survived.
+In 1996, the Clinton administration and the Congress agreed that the Internet was fundamentally different from the rickety Ma Bell phone system.
+So they deregulated the Internet while perpetuating regulation for the Bell System (in “Title II” of the Telecommunications Act of 1996).

-But industry critics now want to bring back Title II and apply it to the entire Internet, giving the government the right to tell companies how to manage the Internet and how to price it.
 Why?
-Because, last year, a court ruled that the Internet had to fall under Title II if the FCC wanted to regulate it that way, specifically, if it wanted to impose “net neutrality,” the idea that everything on the Internet has to travel at the same speed.
+Because a court recently ruled that the Internet must fall under Title II if the FCC wants to impose “net neutrality,” the idea that everything on the Internet has to travel at the same speed.

-Another approach to compromise comes from retiring Rep. Henry Waxman (D-Calif.) through an unfathomable “hybrid model.”
-Under this “compromise,” the FCC would attempt to implement the full slate of “non-discrimination” regulations that require Title II status, but under the Section 706 authority the Court recognized.
-If that attempt didn’t withstand legal challenge, then the FCC would be granted “backup” Title II authority and would seek forbearance so it can pick and choose which parts of Title II apply.
-But, just like a similar proposal from Rep. Anna Eshoo (D-Calif.) that calls for strict Title II but with temporary forbearance, this proposal would open the door to paralyzing regulatory uncertainty in the market and invite judges to resolve the key issues facing the FCC, rather than the Congress or the Administration.
-To put it kindly, this is a head-scratcher.
+Now we’re seeing some dubious “compromise” proposals to preserve this goal.
+For example, a “hybrid” proposal from retiring Rep. Henry Waxman (D-Calif.) argues that the FCC should attempt to implement “neutrality” regulations requiring Title II status, but under a different provision of the 1996 Act.
+If that couldn’t withstand legal challenge, then the FCC would be granted “backup” Title II authority and seek forbearance to pick and choose which parts of Title II apply.
+But, just like a similar “forbearance” proposal from Rep. Anna Eshoo (D-Calif.), this proposal would create paralyzing regulatory uncertainty and invite judges, rather than the Congress or the administration, to resolve the key issues facing the FCC.
 It’s like a disarmament treaty that forbids nuclear weapons except in cases where you want to use one.

-That’s a real compromise, one that doesn’t lead to legal shenanigans or that regulates what’s never been regulated before in the name of less regulation.
-Instead of trying to split the baby, let’s focus on ways to raise the baby into a healthy and prosperous adulthood.
+That’s a real compromise, one that doesn’t lead to legal shenanigans or regulates what’s never been regulated before (in the name of less regulation).
+Instead of trying to split the Internet baby, let’s focus on ways to raise the baby into a healthy and prosperous adulthood.

-Ev Ehrlich is president of ESC Co., an economics-consulting firm, and former undersecretary of commerce in the Clinton administration.
+Ev Ehrlich is president of economics consulting firm ESC Co. and was undersecretary of commerce in the Clinton administration.

 The smarter way to stay on top of the multichannel video marketplace.
 Sign up below.